aquto/moveRewards/Flows.md

 Create VAST Ad Tag
 ==================

 The VAST flows functionality supports creating an ad tag that displays a video for user to view to receive data rewards.
-A data rewards mobile web campaign should be created and used.
+A data rewards video campaign should be created and used.
 The ad tag is currently limited to the size 300x250.

 Two values are required to generate the code correctly: